loopbackio/loopback.io/pages/en/contrib/alerts.md

 ## Use Liquid variables inside parameters with includes

-Suppose you have a product name or some other property that you're storing as a variable in your configuration file (\_congfig.yml), and you want to use this variable in the `content` parameter for your alert or callout.
+Suppose you have a product name or some other property that you're storing as a variable in your `_config.yml` configuration file, and you want to use this variable in the `content` parameter for your alert or callout.
 You will get an error if you use Liquid syntax inside a include parameter.
 For example, this syntax will produce an error:

 ```
 {%raw%}{% include note.html content="The {{site.company}} is pleased to announce an upcoming release." %}{%endraw%}